Prostate Cancer Misdiagnosis Claims

 Some men live with the condition without any significant risk to their health and without ever knowing there are cancerous cells in their prostate.

 However, some common symptoms to look out for include:

 - Problems when trying to pass urine.

 - Need to pass urine more often or at unusual times.

 - Pain when passing urine.

 These can be symptoms of other conditions too, but if you go to your GP with any of the above, they should at least consider whether or not you might have prostate cancer.

-If they believe you may have prostate cancer, your GP should refer you to a specialist for further examination and make sure you get an accurate diagnosis so any necessary treatment can be arranged.
+If they believe you may have prostate cancer, you should be referred to a specialist for further examination and make sure you get an accurate diagnosis so any necessary treatment can be arranged.

-Anyone with a prostate (all men) is at some risk of developing prostate cancer.
+Anyone with a prostate is at some risk of developing prostate cancer.
 That includes men, trans women and some non-binary/intersex people.
 However, not everyone is at equal risk.

 Prostate cancer risk increases with age.
 You may be at higher risk if you are: